SamirIngley/Desktop-Profiles/README.md

 **SETUP COMPLETE, you're ready to roll!**
 **For a full list of commands, checkout the Commands section below**

-**and remember this works globally from anywhere you are in the terminal :) happy customizing**

-Any trouble?
-Refer to the [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors) section and try the **Manual Install process.**
+**Any trouble?** Refer to the [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors) section and try the "Manual Install" process.

 # :mega: Commands:

-:bulb: Pro-tip use multiple flags together for a better experience :)
+:bulb: Use multiple flags together for a better experience :)
+:bulb: You can call commands from wherever you are in the terminal!

 #### > List available profiles: `desk`